 Figure 5: Modelled hydrogen demand in Switzerland.
-Comparison of Axpo Power Switcher^{} scenarios and Energy Perspectives 2050+7 study.
+Comparison of Axpo Power Switcher scenarios and Energy Perspectives 2050+7 study.

-Demand for pure, green hydrogen.
+^{} Demand for pure, green hydrogen.
 Hydrogen requirements for follow-up products, such as power-to-liquid applications, are not shown.

-Axpo Power Switcher, electricity demand for H2 production (TWh).
-Method: Two extreme scenarios were removed and the calculated average hydrogen requirement for the remaining nine scenarios shown.
+^{} Axpo Power Switcher, electricity demand for H2 (subscript) production (conversion from TWh to tons).
+Method: Two extreme scenarios and one duplicate scenario were removed.
+The average hydrogen demand of the remaining nine scenarios is depicted.